My Forking Life

 • I don’t add marshmallows to this recipe as I feel it’s sweet enough as is.

 • I hope you enjoy this recipe as much as we do.
-If you like this recipe, you’ll love this sweet potato pie and this sweet potato casserole.
+If you like this recipe but want a quicker version, try my stovetop candied sweet potatoes.
+Or get your bake on and make this sweet potato pie or this sweet potato casserole.

 Watch this video tutorial and see how I make these sweet potatoes from start to finish.